 Our next option for Coyoacon is more posh and luxury.
 If you’re going to stay in this cool Mexico City neighborhood you might as well do it in style.
 The rooms and space here is breathtaking will full amenities which makes this place feel more like an upscale boutique hotel rather than your very own apartment.

 This is where to stay in Mexico City if you love luxury!
 Polanco is the ritziest neighborhood in the city and this is where you can find luxury hotels, shopping, galleries, museums, and even embassies.
 This is the part of the city where you will find modern and Californian Colonial architecture.

 Luxury and business travelers will probably prefer this as one of the places to stay in Mexico City.

 Be sure to check out Museo Soumaya here, the building is unmissable and better yet, the gallery inside is free to the public, there’s also the performing arts hall at Teatro TelCel, one of Latin America’s largest aquariums, high-end shopping, fine eateries, Museo de art Popular, Museo Tamayo, and the Museum of Modern Art.

-If you’re going to stay in Polanco you should go for one of the best luxury options, the W Mexico City.
+If you’re going to stay in Polanco you should go for one of the best hotels in Mexico City, the W Mexico City.
 Each of the rooms are decked out with contemporary decor, custom designed beds, artwork, and some rooms even have patios and or balconies.
 You’ll feel stylish staying here in one of Mexico City’s hottest neighborhoods.

 Disclaimer: This post contains affiliate links.
 By booking hotels through our links provided we receive a small commission at no extra cost to you!
 This helps us keep Bobo & Chichi up and running.

-Found this article on where to stay in Mexico City helpful?
+Found this article on where to stay in Mexico City and the best hotels in Mexico City helpful?
 Bookmark or save for later on Pinterest below!